-In accordance with the current edition of MCO P1610.7, academic fitness reports are prepared on all USMC students at the end of the school year by their FACAD.
+In accordance with the current edition of MCO P1610.7, FACADs prepare observed academic fitness reports on all USMC students at the end of the school year.
 Reports on other service students are submitted on the forms required by their respective services.
-In the case of international military students, a report of successful completion of the course is prepared for transmittal to each student's country.
+In the case of international military students, FACADs prepare a report of successful completion of the course for transmission to each student's country.